chaoss/grimoirelab-tutorial/mordred/mordred-in-a-container.md

 ## Mordred in a container

+To produce a dashboard with Mordred, you can also use some containers, available from DockerHub, ready to work:

-[grimoirelab/installed](https://hub.docker.com/r/grimoirelab/installed/), available from DockerHub.
-It includes all GrimoireLab components, and after booting up, it runs Mordred by default.
-This image does not include Elasticsearch, Kibiter or MariaDB, but it assumes they are available in the host where it is run, in the standard ports.
+* [grimoirelab/installed](https://hub.docker.com/r/grimoirelab/installed/): includes all GrimoireLab components, and after booting up, it runs Mordred by default.
+This image does not include Elasticsearch, Kibiter or MariaDB: they shouldl be available in the host where it is run, in the standard ports.

+* [grimoirelab/full](https://hub.docker.com/r/grimoirelab/full).
+Includes GrimoireLab and runs Mordred, as `grimoirelab/installed` does, but also includes all services needed to produce a dashboard: Elasticsearch, MariaDB, and Kibiter.

+`grimoirelab/full` is the best option if you just want a painless experience of building a dashboard, and don't mind pulling a large docker image. `grimoirelab/installed` is smaller, and more suitable for using GrimoireLab if you already have Elasticsearch, MariaDB and Kibiter available in your host or somewhere else.

+For using these container images, ensure you have a recent version of `docker` installed, see [Docker installation instructions](https://docs.docker.com/engine/installation/)).
+The examples have been tested with 17.x in Debian GNU/Linux,

+### Running grimoirelab/full

+### Running grimoirelab/installed

-Therefore, for running this `grimoirelab/installed` image, first set up the supporting systems in your host, as detailed in the [Supporting systems](supporting-systems.md) section.
-Then, ensure you have a recent version of `docker` installed (we´re testing with 17.x, see [Docker installation instructions](https://docs.docker.com/engine/installation/)).
+For running the `grimoirelab/installed` docker image, first set up the supporting systems in your host, as detailed in the [Supporting systems](before-you-start/supporting-systems.md) section.
 Finally, compose a Mordred configuration file with credentials and references the supporting system.
 For example:

 ```
 [es_collection]